Turkey–United States relations: Iraq (Gulf War, Northern Safe Zone)

 The Iraq's Taha Yassin Ramadan, said he come to an opinion that Turkey would remain neutral in the conflict after meeting with President Turgut Ozal.
 President Özal supported the United States' position during the Gulf War (August 2, 1990 – January 17, 1991).
 Turkey's economic ties to Iraq were extensive and their disruption hurt the country.
 Turkey lost approximately $60 billion by closing the Kirkuk–Ceyhan Oil Pipeline during the conflict.
-Just before the war, Chief of the Turkish General Staff General Necip Torumtay resigned out of disagreement in involving Turkish ground forces with the conflict, which prevented Turkey's active military engagement.
+Just before the war, Chief of the Turkish General Staff General Necip Torumtay resigned in disagreement with the involvement of Turkish ground forces in the conflict, which prevented Turkey's active military engagement.

 Turkey allowed United Nations forces (UN SC Resolution 665) to fly missions from its air bases; by doing so Turkey remained a platform for the US attacks against Iraq for the rest of the conflict.
 Turkey played a role in the war by restraining a sizeable proportion of the Iraqi army on the Turkey–Iraq border.

 After the war, Turkey continued to support major United States initiatives in the region, including the creation of a safe zone for Iraqi Kurds over northern Iraq.
 Turkey received a large number of Iraqi Kurdish refugees following the 1991 uprisings in Iraq (March 1 – April 5, 1991).
-The Iraqi no-fly zones were two no-fly zones (NFZs) that were proclaimed by the United States, United Kingdom, and France to create safe zones for the internally displaced people after the war.
-The US and the UK claimed authorization for the NFZ based on United Nations Security Council Resolution 688, though not in the text.
+The Iraqi no-fly zones were two no-fly zones (NFZs) proclaimed by the United States, the United Kingdom, and France to create safe zones for internally displaced people after the war.
+The US and the UK claimed authorization for the NFZ under United Nations Security Council Resolution 688, though not in its text.
 The US stated that the NFZs were intended to protect the ethnic Kurdish minority in northern Iraq and Shiite Muslims in the south.
-Turkey opened its Incirlik and Diyarbakır air bases and became involved in the ground support and intelligence operations for the northern NFZ which was initially part of Operation Provide Comfort's relief operations before being succeeded by Operation Northern Watch.
+Turkey opened its Incirlik and Diyarbakır air bases and became involved in the ground support and intelligence operations for the northern NFZ, which was initially part of Operation Provide Comfort's relief operations before being succeeded by Operation Northern Watch.

 The United States' use of Turkish military installations during the bombing of Iraq in 1991 led to anti-war demonstrations in several Turkish cities, and sporadic attacks on United States facilities in 1992 and 1993.
 NFZs also enabled a safe haven for PKK.
 Turkey performed cross-border operations into northern Iraq: